-Sexual harassment is unwelcome sexual advances or suggestions, unwelcome requests for sexual favours, unwelcome conduct of a sexual nature, threats, or acts of revenge after those suggestions are rejected, or any other unwanted sexual attention.
+Legally, sexual harassment is unwelcome sexual advances or suggestions, unwelcome requests for sexual favours, unwelcome conduct of a sexual nature, threats, or acts of revenge after you reject those suggestions, or any other unwanted sexual attention.

 Sexual harassing can be done by anyone (a supervisor, a fellow employee, a customer or anyone else) but it often involves someone with more power trying to force the victim to do something.
-Sexual harassment in the workplace violates an individual's right to work without worrying about any kind of sexual pressure.
-Sexual harassment can be verbal or nonverbal conduct, or physical conduct.
+Sexual harassment in the work place violates an individual's right to work without worrying about any kind of sexual pressure.
+Sexual harassment can be non verbal conduct, verbal conduct and/or physical conduct.

-Examples of nonverbal conduct include leering, ogling and suggestive gestures.
+Examples on non verbal conduct includes touching and stroking the complainant's hair, sexually suggestive remarks, leering, ogling and suggestive gestures.
 The posting of nude photographs on calenders and showing pornographic magazines at work can also be construed as sexual harassment.

-Examples of verbal conduct includes sexual advances, vulgar or coarse remarks, comments about the complainant's body and clothing together with sexual advances.
-Sexual innuendo propositions and sexually suggestive comments are also examples.
+Examples of verbal conduct includes sexual advances, vulgar and coarse remarks, comments about complainants body and clothing together with sexual advances.
+Sexual innuendo propositions and comments.

-Examples of physical conduct include giving a massage around neck or shoulders, hugging, kissing, patting or stroking (ex. touching and/or stroking the complainant's hair).
+Examples of physical conduct include giving a massage around neck or shoulders, hugging, kissing, patting or stroking.

-2. What Isn t Sexual Harassment?
+2. What Isn't Sexual Harassment?

 Sexual harassment is NOT workplace romance or flirting or anything that both people consent to.
 Sexual harassment is unwanted and usually involves threats or promises.
-It often occurs when the person doing the harassing has more power than the complainant.
+It often occurs when the harasser has more power than the person being harassed.